abhirast/redbase/README.md

 # ix_DOC #

 #### Index layout ####
+The index has been implemented using a data structure similar to B+ tree and the variations are described below.
 The first page of the index file contains the file header which contains useful information about the index which is common to all the pages.
 The page header stores (i) key length, (ii) page number of root (iii) maximum number of keys that internal pages can hold, (iv) maximum number of keys that leaf pages can hold (v) maximum number of RIDs that overflow pages can hold (vi) page number of header (vii) indexed attribute type.

 Three different types of pages can be found in the index - INTERNAL pages, LEAF pages and OVERFLOW pages.
 The RIDs are stored in LEAF and OVERFLOW pages only.
 The INTERNAL pages direct the search so that we can reach the appropriate LEAF page and then an OVERFLOW page if applicable.
 All pages keep the count of number of keys/pointers contained in them in their page header.